roblanf/bacterial-phylo/phlya/patescibacteria/README.md

-### 3. PMSF with parameters from a 100 taxon subset
+### 3. Q.pfam+C60+G PMSF with parameters from a 100 taxon subset

 The point here is a fairly direct comparison with the above.
 I estimate the site frequencies themselves on a subset of 100 taxa, then apply them to the full dataset.

+> NB: 100 was my plan, but because I sampled taxa from the full list, I actually ended up with 41 taxa here!!

 ```{bash}
 #### Estimate PMSF on a 100 taxon dataset: bac3